See The 2022 Jeep Grand Cherokee Before You're Supposed To

 More importantly, we've recently been in contact with some trusted sources who offered up new information on the forthcoming SUV.
 The info painted a very clear picture, which leads to the renderings we have above and, oyes, we stand behind our 99-percent claim on these designs.

-As you can see, the Grand Cherokee bears a strong resemblance upfront to the Grand Wagoneer concept.
+As you can see, the new Grand Cherokee bears a strong resemblance upfront to the Grand Wagoneer concept.
 The corner vents in the fascia are smaller, but they will wear the horizontal LED driving lamp at the top.
 Furthermore, the grille won't dip into the lower fascia as previously predicted.
 Narrow taillights wrap around high on the Grand Cherokee's backside but don't stretch across the hatch as the concept does.
 The lower fascia, however, will be remarkably similar to the Grand Wagoneer.
 Trapezoid exhaust outlets are prominent as well.

 Moving inside, spy photos already gave us a very good look at the new, upscale greenhouse.
 Our rendering artist used these photos along with info from our sources to fashion this rendering complete with wood trim on the dash and door panels.
 All things considered, the next Grand Cherokee should offer a very posh environment for soaking up the miles.